crdoconnor/strictyaml/docs/why/implicit-typing-removed.md

 {'countries': ['GB', 'IE', 'FR', 'DE', False]}
 ```

+Did you know it snows a *lot* in "False"?

-Needless to say, feeding the boolean "False" to just about any other part
+Feeding the boolean "False" to just about any other part
-of the program where "NO" was expected will break it, possibly catastrophically.
+of the program where the string "NO" of course would break it,
+catastrophically, and at the least convenient moment.

-It can be "quick fixed" by using quotes:
+It was "quick fixed" by using quotes - but it's kind of a hack:

 ```yaml
 countries: